SanaeLamti/Enhancing-retinal-blood-vessel-segmentation_Attention-Blocks/README.md

 * [**CHASE_DB1**](https://blogs.kingston.ac.uk/retinal/chasedb1/)

 ### Proprietary Dataset:
-* **MDRID** (Moroccan Diabetic Retinopathy Image Dataset): A locally collected dataset from the Mohammed VI University Hospital in Oujda.
-All images within this dataset were comprehensively segmented by both models for in-depth comparative analysis.
+* **MDRID (Moroccan Diabetic Retinopathy Image Dataset):** A locally collected dataset from the Mohammed VI University Hospital in Oujda.
+    * **Note on Dataset Versioning:** To clarify the dataset size mentioned in our accompanying paper: The experiments reported in our study (all performance metrics, kappa values, etc.) were conducted on the **full dataset of 500 retinal images**.
+This public repository provides a **curated subset of 250 annotated images** from that full dataset to ensure reproducibility of the core findings.
+The remaining 250 images are reserved for an extended version of the dataset to be presented in a future publication.

 ## Models Compared